sensu/sensu-docs/content/sensu-go/6.2/api/auth.md

 The `/auth` API endpoint provides HTTP GET access to generate an access token and a refresh token using Sensu's basic authentication.

+The access and refresh tokens are [JSON Web Tokens (JWTs)][2].
+Sensu uses access and refresh tokens to digitally sign the details of users' authenticated Sensu sessions.

 ### Example {#auth-get-example}

 In the following example, querying the `/auth` API endpoint with a given username and password returns an HTTP `200 OK` response to indicate that the credentials are valid, along with an access token and a refresh token.